ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 - Changing catalog status
 - Getting catalog filters and sorting options

+### Personalization improvements

+Now, as a Personalization admin, after editing a model in the UI, you can build this model, use the **Trigger model build** button to build this model with your modifications.

 ### Taxonomy improvements

-Objects of `\Ibexa\Contracts\Taxonomy\Value\TaxonomyEntry`type, which are returned by `TaxonomyService`, now contains the information about nesting level in the tree.
+Objects of `\Ibexa\Contracts\Taxonomy\Value\TaxonomyEntry`type, which are returned by `TaxonomyService`, now contain the information about nesting level in the tree.

 ## Full changelog